lanl/phoebus/CONTRIBUTING.md

 towards: regression testing, documentation, science test cases (gold standards), and continuous integration.

-To maintain their active status as Maintainer, all members will agree to adhere to our Community Code of Conduct and sign a Memorandum of Understanding described [here](GOVERNANCE.md).
+To maintain their active status as Maintainer, all members will agree to adhere to our Community Code of Conduct and adhere to a Memorandum of Understanding described [here](GOVERNANCE.md).

 # Contributing to `Phoebus`